mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 ------------

 The definitions of {{-cbor}} apply.
-The term "byte" is used in its now customary sense as a synonym for "octet".
+Specifically: The term "byte" is used in its now customary sense as a synonym for "octet"; "byte strings" are CBOR data items carrying a sequence of zero or more (binary) bytes, while "text strings" are CBOR data items carrying a sequence of zero or more Unicode code points, encoded in UTF-8 {{-utf8}}.
 Where bit arithmetic is explained, this document uses the notation familiar from the programming language C ({{C}}, including C++14's `0bnnn` binary literals {{Cplusplus20}}), except that superscript notation